Pratiyush/Notes/Questions.md

 What is Cypress Studio?
 ----------------------------
 It is used to record the test cases and test can be modified as per our need.
 Its experimental tool stable version is yet to come.
+IN ORDER TO ENABLE IT WE NEED TO ADD IT IN CYPRESS:JSON CONFIG

 What is Cypress Dashboard?
 --------------------------